Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

   -> test genes at donor level
 ```

-I would use edgeR, DESeq2, limma-voom, muscat, or dreamlet depending on dataset size and design.
+I would use edgeR, DESeq2, or limma-voom depending on dataset size and design.
 For multiple studies, dreamlet is attractive because it supports pseudobulk modeling with random effects and large-scale single-cell data.

 Cell-level DE still has a role.
-It is useful for screening and marker discovery.
-It should not be the final basis for target nomination.
+It is useful for screening and marker discovery but should not be the final basis for target nomination.

 ## 06. AI/ML-Based Biomarker Prioritization